NREL/BEEAM/FMU/benchtop_demo/README.md

 DC Design Tool Co-Simulation: Bench-Scale Validation
 ====================================================

-This directory contains the BEEAM (HPF library) and EnergyPlus models and resources for the DC Design Tool cosimulation validation excercise, which combines an electrical model of a simple distribution system (two laptop power supplies with resistive loads) with a thermal model of a simple thermal chamber (a partitioned refrigerator).
-Experiment details are found elsewhere; this REAMDE focuses on the electrical model.
+This directory contains the BEEAM (HPF library) and EnergyPlus model files and resources for the DC Design Tool cosimulation demonstration and validation using a bench-top thermal chamber.
+The co-simulation model combines an electrical model of a simple distribution system (two laptop power supplies with resistive loads) with a thermal model of a simple thermal chamber (a partitioned refrigerator).
+Experiment details are documented in the associated publication; this REAMDE documents the directory contents and aspects of the electrical model.

 Files
 -----

 ### This Directory ###

+- **README.md**: This README file
-- **Bench_Scale_Exp_9.mo**: Modelica model of electrical system used in bench-scale validation experiment 9
+- **benchtop_demo.mo**: Modelica model of electrical system used in the benchtop cosim demonstration
 - **One-Line Diagram.pptx**: System one-line diagram with modeling notes
 - **Power Supply 1.jpg**: Photograph of nameplate for laptop power supply 1 (HP model 677777-002)
   - *Input Voltage:* 120 V(AC)